youreachedrahat/PPBL-2023-Token-Registry/readme.md

         ```bash
         git clone https://gitlab.com/your-gitlab-username/ppbl-2023-token-registry.git
         ```
-    At this point, you would have your own copy of the Gimbalabs repository on your machine.
+    At this point, you would have your own copy of the Gimbalabs repository (your fork) on your machine.
 This means that you could do whatever you want with this copy without fear of damaging the Gimbalabs original repository.

     - Next, open the directory of your fork:
         ```bash
         cd ppbl-2023-token-registry
         ```

-    - You have to add the original repository, in this case the Gimbalabs repository, as a remote:
+    - You have to add the original repository, in this case the Gimbalabs repository, as a *remote*:

         ```bash
         git remote add upstream https://gitlab.com/gimbalabs/ppbl-2023/ppbl-2023-token-registry